 BORNEO: SARAWAK & KALIMANTAN BIRDING TOUR: DETAILED ITINERARY

-Sarawak & Kalimantan: Day 1 Our Borneo birding tour, covering both Malaysia and Indonesia, begins this afternoon at Kota Kinabalu airport in Malaysia’s Sabah state in northern Borneo, from where we will transfer to the town of Beaufort for an overnight stay.
+Sarawak & Kalimantan: Day 1 Our Borneo birding tour, covering both Malaysia and Indonesia, begins around midday at Kota Kinabalu airport in Malaysia’s Sabah state in northern Borneo.
+From there we will transfer to the town of Beaufort for an overnight stay.